-- The Royal Society of Canada review of Health Canada’s Radiofrequency field exposure limits (including a summary for the public) – published March 2014.
+- The Royal Society of Canada review of Health Canada’s Radiofrequency field exposure limits (PDF, 2.6 MB) – published March 2014.

 - The Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) Review of Radiofrequency Health Effects Research – Scientific Literature 2000–2012 (PDF, 1.2 MB) – published March 2014.

 - The Health Council of the Netherlands has published three reports looking at whether mobile phone use could cause cancer.
 The first, which looks at epidemiological studies on mobile phone use and cancer, appeared in 2013.
 The second, reviewing animal studies, was published in 2014.
 The third report was prepared in 2016 and updates the first two and provides overall conclusions.

 - Health Effects from Radiofrequency Electromagnetic Fields – a review by the UK Health Protection Agency Advisory Group on Non-Ionising Radiation, published April 2012.